Kamoba/Lazy-Share/README.md

 To use it, just put the "lazy-share" folder containing the files in your server/website and access it from this address : "YOURWEBSITE/lazy-share?key=lasy" (change the key!).

 And add this link to the your Bookmarks toolbar.

+if the upload remains blocked on the upload image is that the file size limit is exceeded.
+The file size limit depends on the limit imposed by your server.